Getting to Know the Cryosphere

 Part B: Why We Study the Cryosphere

-Earth's radiation budget is a concept that helps us understand how much energy Earth receives from the Sun and how much it radiates back into space.
+Earth's radiation budgetradiation budget: the relationship between how much energy the Earth gets from the Sun and how much energy the Earth-system radiates back into space. helps us understand the net energy flow between the sun and the Earth system.
 The sun's energy provides the fuel and warmth needed to support and sustain life on Earth.
 Sunlight also provides the energy that powers Earth's climate system.
 If you've ever worn a dark-colored t-shirt outside on a sunny day or tried to walk across a black tar driveway on a summer afternoon, you probably already know that darker colors absorb more light and heat up more easily than lighter colors that largely reflect incoming light.
 Similarly, the color of the Earth plays a large part in how much light from the sun is absorbed and how much is reflected.
 White clouds, snow, and ice are highly reflective and help regulate the planet's temperature by bouncing sunlight back into space.
 Scientists use a measurement called albedoalbedo: a measure of the reflectivity of a surface ranging from 0 to 1; albedo is calculated by taking the ratio of reflected radiation to incoming radiation, such that a surface that reflects 100% of light hitting it has an albedo of 1, and a surface that absorbs 100% of the light hitting it has an albedo of 0. to describe how reflective a surface is.
 An object's albedo is defined as the ratio of reflected radiation to incoming radiation.
 It has no units and ranges from 0-1, such that a perfect absorber has an albedo of 0 and a perfect reflector has an albedo of 1.

 If Earth was completely covered in ice like a giant snowball, its albedo would be about 0.84, meaning it would reflect 84 percent of incoming sunlight and absorb 16 percent.
 On the other hand, if Earth was completely covered by a dark green forest canopy, its albedo would be about 0.14, meaning most of the sunlight would get absorbed and our world would be significantly warmer than it is today.
 Satellite measurements made since the late 1970s estimate Earth's average albedo to be about 0.30.
 In other words, about 30 percent of incoming solar radiation is reflected back into space, and 70 percent is absorbed.
 Earth's radiation budget is balanced when the amount of incoming radiation is equal to the amount of outgoing radiation.
 If the budget is out of balance, Earth may experience net warming or cooling.
 Therefore, it's extremely important for scientists to monitor the cryosphere and keep track of how much snow and ice there is at any given time on Earth.